6 Min Read

 How Low Vision Impacts Seniors

-How Grand Oaks Helps with Low Vision
+How Grand Oaks Can Help

 If you or a loved one suffers from low vision or are experiencing any of the conditions mentioned in this article, please contact your family doctor to schedule a vision test.
-To learn more about the customized care for seniors with low vision, please call 202-349-3400 or visit the Care & Services Section of our website.